-27. Does the Institution have collaborations/ linkages with international institutions?
-Yes No If yes, list the MoU signed and furnish the details of active MoU along with important details of collaborations.
-Pokhara University strives to advance its teaching and research efforts to meet global standards or excellence.
-The University has successfully developed many collaborative links with differen Universities and Institutions from Nepal and abroad and still aiming to develop more international collaborative links.
+27. Does the In stitution hav ve collaborations/ linkages with international institutions?
+Yes 🗹 No 🗌 If yes, list the MoU signed and furnish the details of active MoU along with important d letails of col laborations.

+Pokhara University strives to advance its teaching and research efforts to meet global standards of excellence.
+The University has successfully developed many collaborative links with different Universities and Institutions from Nepal and abroad and still aiming to develop more international collaborative links.
 The University is also developing cooperative activities including student and faculty exchange programs, joint training programs, organizing academic conferences and seminars, as well as other types of academic activities with its collaborative Universities and Organizations.
-At present, the University has cooperative agreements with 68 Universities and Organization.
-Additionally, 8 the school has conducted 8 MoUs with Nepali corporate entities.
+At present, the University has cooperative agreements with 66 Universities and Organization.

 The collaborations are aimed at faculty exchange, student exchange, faculty development, technology transfer, research collaborations and other avenues for academic cooperation.

-Details of collaborations and MoUS is provided in Annex A-10 (Source: Table 9, Annual Report Pokhara University, pp. 26) 28.
-Does the management run other educational institutions besides the institution?
-Yes ☐ No ☑ If yes, give details.
+Details of collaborations is provided in annex A-10

+28. Does the managen nent run other education al institutions besides the institu ition?
+Yes No \checkmark If ves. g ive details.